Cort Walker Attorney

 Another highlight began in 2015 when he reviewed documents that WakeMed Health and Hospitals in Raleigh had filed against his clients to collect debts and noticed that the records included personally identifying information in violation of the federal bankruptcy code.
 Cort filed a civil suit, and in 2016 a federal bankruptcy court ordered WakeMed to notify patients of the breach, pay a fine, and offer the affected individuals one year of free credit monitoring.

-He enrolled at Regent University in Virginia Beach, Va., where he served as managing editor of the Law Review and graduated magna cum laude.
+He enrolled at Regent University in Virginia Beach, Virginia, where he served as managing editor of the Law Review and graduated magna cum laude.
 He then moved to North Carolina to clerk for Justice Brady and later met Travis Sasser and joined the Sasser Law Firm.

 Cort’s work has earned him a designation as a board-certified specialist in consumer bankruptcy law in North Carolina.
 He is also active in the National Association of Consumer Bankruptcy Attorneys.
 In 2019, Cort was appointed as a member of the Local Rules Committee for the United States Bankruptcy Court for the Eastern District of North Carolina.